turzo891/erpsync/README.md

 You should see:
 ```
-✓ Connected to Cloud (https://your-cloud-erp.com) as user: Administrator
+[OK] Connected to Cloud (https://your-cloud-erp.com) as user: Administrator
-✓ Connected to Local (http://localhost:8000) as user: Administrator
+[OK] Connected to Local (http://localhost:8000) as user: Administrator
-✓ All connections successful
+[OK] All connections successful
 ```

 ## Usage